shieldfy/API-Security-Checklist/README.md

 - [ ] Audit your design and implementation with unit/integration tests coverage.
 - [ ] Use a code review process and disregard self-approval.
 - [ ] Ensure that all components of your services are statically scanned by AV software before push to production, including vendor libraries and other dependencies.
+- [ ] Continuesly run security tests (static/dynamic analysis) on your code.
+- [ ] Check your dependency (both software and OS) for known vulnerabilities.
 - [ ] Design a rollback solution for deployments.